-Careers at EMBL-EBI
+Life at EMBL-EBI

 My official title is Bioinformatics Trainer, but training is only a part of my responsibilities.
-I also help develop and test new bioinformatics tools, which gives me a chance to collaborate with bioinformatics leaders like William Pearson (FASTA) and Des Higgins (Clustal).
-In addition, I help run the EMBL-EBI helpdesk and am called upon to contribute content to our many websites.”
+I also help develop and test new bioinformatics tools, which gives me a chance to collaborate with bioinformatics leaders like William Pearson (FASTA) and Des Higgins (Clustal).”
 Andrew Cowley, Bioinformatics Trainer at EMBL-EBI

 When you work in a group it’s very important to be sociable, as you'll be interacting with people from different countries and cultures.
 It’s good to be open minded and able to listen and learn, and not just work on your own."
 Mateus Patricio, Bioinformatician for Ensembl at EMBL-EBI